chef/chef-web-docs/content/deprecations_custom_resource_cleanups.md

 Setting `updated_by_last_action` is almost always unnecessary, and correct use of `use_inline_resources` (which is the default in Chef Client 13 and above) makes the `updated_by_last_action` setting redundant.
-Simply deleting this code is very likely to be the correct course of action in nearly all cases.
+Simply deleting this code is likely to be the correct course of action in most cases.

 {{< /note >}}